Guldred/MageControl/README.md

 2. Install [`nampower`](https://github.com/pepopo978/nampower).
 3. Install [`superwow`](https://github.com/balakethelock/SuperWoW).
 4. Restart WoW.
-5. Use `/mc options` to set up the actionbar slot numbers of Fireblast, Arcane Rupture and Arcane Surge (this is absolutely required, addon won't work otherwise).
+5. Use `/mc options`
+6. Set up the actionbar slot numbers of Fireblast, Arcane Rupture, Arcane Surge and Arcane Power (this is absolutely required, addon won't work otherwise).
 UPDATE 1.6.2: You can now let the addon search for the correct actionbar slots by clicking the button in the options menu.
-6. Optionally, you can change settings for base haste (talent and gear, should be about 10% with most arcane gear.
-Does not have to be totally exact).
-Haste Threshold is the value at which haste percentage the addon won't use Arcane Surge in standard rotation anymore since it is GCD based and doesn't profit.
-25 - 30 is recommended.
+7. Optionally, you can change settings for Cooldown priority for the /mc trinket functionality.
+Also, there is a slider to set minimum mana for Arcane Power activation via /mc trinket.
-7. Use `/mc unlock` to move the CD Buff Duration Frames to the place you want them to be.
+8. Use the unlock button to move the CD Buff Duration Frames to the place you want them to be.
 See below for a list of frames with explanation.
-8. Use `/mc lock` to lock them in place.
+9. Use the lock button to lock them in place.
 They will only show if the buff is running
-9. Done!
+10. Done!

 ---